kaitlyynh/databasesproj/README.md

 To run the app, navigate into databasesproj -> appFolder -> run.py

-To execute run.py, either press the Play Button in IDE or do the following in terminal:
+To execute run.py, either press the Play Button in IDE *OR* do the following in terminal:

 export FLASK_DEBUG=1